 As the potato plants grow, keep adding more potting mix around the stems to encourage tuber development.
 This process is called “hilling.”

 Leave a few inches of the plant exposed and repeat hilling as necessary.
+Monitor for Pests and Diseases:

 Keep an eye out for common potato pests like aphids, potato beetles, and diseases such as late blight.
 Treat any issues promptly with organic remedies or insecticidal soap.